NoxFly/nfpm/README.md

 nf build
 # [build] + run
 nf run
+# build as shared library
+# if a main.c[pp] file is found, it ignores it during the compilation of the library.
+# it allows you to make tests easiers.
+nf run --shared
+# run a test with the project as shared library
+# the project must be compile to shared library before
+# the argument is the file name of the example to run, in the exampels/ folder
+# for instance, for running examples/foo.cpp :
+nf example foo
+# note that the example must start by "//!shared" to tell nfpm that the example is
+# executing with the project as shared library.
+In the future, it will be able to
+# include the project as static library, or as grouped executable.
 ```

 The `new` command can take parameters to customize the project directly from the beginning.